 If you have a flying figure inside a jar (like a dragon or a fairy), fix it steadily with transparent scotch tape.
 It will be visible, but it won’t be hard to fix in post-processing.

-The secret to shooting smoke is the backlight.
-Coming from behind, the light makes smoke not only visible for the camera, but practically glowing.
-No backlight means no glow, smoke looks dull and barely visible.
+The secret is the backlight when you photograph smoke.
+Coming from behind, it makes the smoke effects not only visible for the camera, but practically glowing.
+No backlight means no glow.
+The smoke trail will look dull and barely noticeable.

 Also, backlight outlines dark paper silhouettes making them more prominent.

 This light shouldn’t be too soft.
-Use a narrow strip-box or snoot on your main light source to centre the light flow on the jars.
+Use a narrow strip-box or snoot on your main light source to center the flow on the jars.

-Aside from that, you can use any light scheme you like.
+Aside from that, you can use any lighting scheme you like.